Gay bars and clubs are the lifelines of the lgbqt community.

 This venue was located in the heart of the village.
 Attracting a diverse crowd this was the go to spot on Thursday nights.
 From the bartenders to the patrons the place was full of sexy guys.

 This spot was a hidden gem which resembled speakeasy.
 Many partygoers could not forget this venue.
+It was one of the most popular gay bars in NYC catered to people of color.
 Almost every weekend this place was packed.
 At Secrets you would hear a variety of music including house, hip hop, pop, reggae, etc. Secrets attracted a large clientele of black and hispanic men but you would also see groups of other people.

 Chi Chi’s Cafe